-“Referring to” or “too” is the topic we’ll be examining in this article.
-Only one of these forms is accurate, and it would help to know which one is correct before you write the wrong one for the wrong situation!
+“Referring to” or “referring too” is the topic we’ll be discussing in this article.
+Only one of these forms is accurate.
+Read on to learn more!

 Referring To or Referring Too?

 “Referring to” is the proper form, and you should always avoid the use of “referring too.”
-The reason “referring to” works is because “to” is a preposition which permits you to set up a direction or reference based on what’s coming next in the sentence.
+The reason “referring to” works is because “to” is a preposition that sets up a direction or reference based on what’s coming next in the sentence.
 “Too” is an adverb that can’t be used this way.

 You can only use “referring to,” so here is how it works: